DeNA/onnxruntime-builder/README.md

 This repository is derived from [VOICEVOX/onnxruntime-builder](https://github.com/VOICEVOX/onnxruntime-builder).

+**Caution!
+ONNX Runtime version 1.21 and above are not supported due to a critical bug, as described in [issue #24579](https://github.com/microsoft/onnxruntime/issues/24579).**

 ## Supported Platforms

 You can download the archived files of the runtime binaries from [Releases](https://github.com/stakemura/onnxruntime-builder/releases).